Efficient Video Transformers with Spatial-Temporal Token Selection: Spatial-Temporal Token Selection

 The equation above has been simplified in the special case where $\mathbf{Z}$ follows a normal distribution.
 With this, we can back-propagate through the Top-K operation.

-We train the backbone models together with the token selection networks using cross-entropy loss in an end-to-end fashion.
-During inference, we leverage hard Top-K\footnote{We implement hard Top-K by using torch.topk to calculate the indices of Top-k entries in scores.} to further boost the efficiency, we follow~\cite{cordonnier2021differentiable}, where only a single Top-K operation will be performed (instead of n perturbed repetitions) and token selection is implemented with slicing the tensor.
+We train the backbone models together with the token selection networks using the cross-entropy loss in an end-to-end fashion.
+During inference, we leverage hard Top-K (implemented as torch.topk in Pytorch~\cite{paszke2019pytorch}) to further boost the efficiency.
+We follow~\cite{cordonnier2021differentiable}, where only a single Top-K operation will be performed (instead of n perturbed repetitions) and token selection is implemented with slicing the tensor.
 However, applying hard Top-K during inference results in a train-test gap.
 To bridge this, we linearly decay $\sigma$ to zero during training.
 Note that when $\sigma$ = 0, the differentiable Top-K operation is equivalent to hard Top-K and the gradients flowing into the scorer network vanish.